finos/common-domain-model/.github/ISSUE_TEMPLATE/Feature_request.md

 about: I have a suggested enhancement to the CDM
 labels:
 assignees:
+title: Proposed change to the CDM
 ---

-# Proposed Enhancement to the Common Domain Model #

 > [!NOTE]
 > Any Issue must: